Anteneh2121/Ecommerce-Web-APP/README.md

 **ALX Africa**
 Fall 20121

-Project Overview
+**Project Overview**

-● Star Gadgets is a B2C(Business to Customer) type of ecommerce solution that involves customer gathering goods, collecting information on the goods and receiving these products over an electronic network.
-This type of eCommerce is second largest and earliest form of ecommerce.
+* Ecommerce-web-application is  type of ecommerce solution that involves customer gathering goods, collecting information on the goods and receiving these products over an electronic network.
-● Star gadget specializes in online retail of electronics such as mobiles,laptops,tv,computers etc. It enables users to easily buy electronics over digital media.
+* ● It t specializes in online retail of electronics such as mobiles,laptops,tv,computers etc. It enables users to easily buy electronics over digital media.

-● The system allows user to shop year around 24/7 without having to worry about anything.
+* ● The system allows user to shop year around 24/7 without having to worry about anything.

-● User can select products from various categories and different vendors.
+* ● User can select products from various categories and different vendors.Project Overview(Contd.)

-Project Overview(Contd.)
-● B2C e-commerce transactions are not strictly bound to retail shopping.
-Many customers purchase health insurance, auto insurance and similar products online.
-● Star gadgets is just a small part of a very large system/domain.
-Star gadgets strictly belongs to the retail domain.
-● Retailers are part of an integrated system called the supply-chain which is again the management of the flow of goods and services,that involves the movement and storage of raw materials, of work-in-process inventory, and of finished goods from point of origin to point of consumption.
+* ● Retailers are part of an integrated system called the supply-chain which is again the management of the flow of goods and services,that involves the   movement and storage of raw materials, of work-in-process inventory, and of finished goods from point of origin to point of consumption.
-Our Mission
+**Our Mission**
-“When we successfully create a connection with the customers and employees, many of them might stay loyal for life -- and have the chance to increase the overall profitability while delivering maximum customer satisfaction.”
+* “When we successfully create a connection with the customers and employees, many of them might stay loyal for life -- and have the chance to increase the overall profitability while delivering maximum customer satisfaction.”
-Stargadgets is just a small initiative towards this belief.
+* Ecommerce-web-app is just a small initiative towards this belief.
-Targeted Users
+**Targeted Users**

-The target users for this project are the customers who are in the online retail market to buy electronic products such as tv,computer,phones with quality and best services.
+* The target users for this project are the customers who are in the online retail market to buy electronic products such as tv,computer,phones with quality and best services.

-The customers will largely be using the application for purchase purposes but are always able to browse through the products and get the relevant information without actually having to make a purchase.
+* The customers will largely be using the application for purchase purposes but are always able to browse through the products and get the relevant information without actually having to make a purchase.

-Another user for the application would be the admin who will do day-to-day administration activities such as adding products,blacklisting users or have a look at the statistical analysis of the products sold.
+* Another user for the application would be the admin who will do day-to-day administration activities such as adding products,blacklisting users or have a look at the statistical analysis of the products sold.
-Database design- ER Diagram 2.0
+* Database design- ER Diagram 2.0
-Functional Requirements
+* Functional Requirements
-Project Scope
+*  Project Scope
-Design Goals:The application consists of mainly 3 flows -
+* Design Goals:The application consists of mainly 3 flows -
 Flow #1 -
 View Home Page
 Browse products